 Act, 1956, relevant amounts which remained unpaid or unclaimed for a

-period of 7 years have been transferred by the Company to the Investor
+period of seven years have been transferred by the Company, from to

 Pursuant to the provisions of Investor Education and Protection Fund